mybatis/mybatis-dynamic-sql/README.md

 ## How Do I Use It?
-The following discussion will walk through an example of using the library to generate a dynamic where clause for a SELECT or DELETE statement.
-The full source code for this example is in ```src/test/java/examples/simple``` in this repo.
+The following discussion will walk through an example of using the library to generate a dynamic SELECT or DELETE statement.
+The full source code for this example is in `src/test/java/examples/simple` in this repo.

 The database table used in the example is defined as follows: